TongZhangGeotab/Arduino_Demo/README.md

 Activate the virtual environement with `./venv/Scripts/Activate.bat` for powershell or `source venv/bin/activate` for Mac or Linux
 Run the system with `python system.py`

+## System Operation

+The push button simulates turning the ignition on and off - as indicated by the blue LED.
+Holding down the button for at least 1 second toggles the state of the ignition (and LED).

+The metal potentiometer simulates the engine speed - turning it increases the speed.
+Values are mapped from 0 - 1023 to 0 - 5000 rpm when sent through DIG.
+Engine speed is logged every 2.5 seconds.*

+The LCD displays the raw input of the metal potentiometer.
+The small blue potentiometer changes the contrast on the LCD.

+The ultrasonic sensor simulates the odometer - since the behaviour can be unpredictable, spikes of over 200 cm are cleaned from the data.
+The yellow and red LEDs indicate speeding, they turn on if the values detected by the ultrasonic sensor change too quickly.
+Yellow represents speeding above the posted limit, while red represents speeding over the maximum threshold.
+Speeding is logged at a maximum rate of 1 log per 3 seconds to prevent the same speeding instance being sent multiple times.
+Odometry is logged every 10 seconds with curve logging, limited to 6 points per log.*

+*In reality, because of delay, the system runs ~2.5 times slower than expected - so 10 seconds is closer to 25 seconds

 ## Pinout

 0 = RK (don't use)